a-n-rose/workshops/deep_learning_acoustics/README.md

 This will create a folder 'env'.

-Then type into the commandline:
+Then type into the command-line:

 ```
 source env/bin/activate